 Digital nomads work and earn money online.
-Some of them make much more than $100,000 annually.
+Some of them make much more than $100,000 annually, and a certain number are able to earn passive money.
 This can happen in many different ways.

 You can either be an employee of a company that allows you to work remotely (accounts for about 35% of nomads), you can be a freelancer, an entrepreneur or a business owner.
 The point is being able to work online while travelling.

 Regardless of the way of work that allows you to live as a digital nomad, you have to have a skill that you can use to get paid.